 Your bookkeeper may end the fiscal year when it is time for taxes or generate financial reports if you’re seeking investors, credit, or a business sale.
 The bookkeeper knows your business well, and can act as a conduit.
 This speeds processes and eliminates confusion.
 However, your accountant is the one qualified to prepare official reports.

-Another primary responsibility when asked “What do bookkeepers do?” is maintenance of your company’s financial records.
+Another primary responsibility is maintenance of your company’s financial records.

 Normally, your accountant sets up the chart of accounts for your business.
 They may also set budgets for particular products, services, and business expenses.
 Once determined, your bookkeeper monitors and maintains these records to ensure transactions are entered correctly, data remains accurate, and reports provide comprehensive information.